 Also noteworthy is the long battery life.
 With eight D-Cell batteries, you get up to 80 hours of overall runtime.

-Cooler still is that each individual light panel has a battery life of 1.5 hours.
+Neater still is that each individual light panel has a battery life of 1.5 hours.
 Place them back on the charging base and this Coleman rechargeable lantern recharges them for even more use.